fusionpbx/fusionpbx-docs/source/applications/conference_center.rst

 *  To Acess Conference Center goto Apps > Conference Center
 *  To view rooms click the **ROOMS** at the top right.

+.. note::  For basic conferencing use Apps -> Conferences